 At one point, light sensitivity because of eye color may have begun as an old wive’s tale.
-However, we now know that light-colored eyes such as blue, gray, or green can all contribute to light sensitivity called photophobia.
+However, we now know that light-colored eyes such as blue, gray, or green can all contribute to a light sensitivity condition called photophobia.
 Fortunately, this condition won’t result in any permanent damage.
-However, it can aggravate other conditions such as dry eye.
+However, being sensitive to light can aggravate other conditions such as dry eye.

 If you have blue eyes, you’ve probably already experienced some of the symptoms of being extra sensitive to light.
 In some cases, this could be a warning sign which warrants an eye examination.
 But if you have light-colored eyes and have always been sensitive to the sun, there’s a good chance that’s your issue.